digitalocean/marketplace-partners/marketplace_docs/getting-started.md

-# Building Marketplace Images
+# Getting Started with Marketplace Images

 The overall process for creating a Marketplace image is as follows:

 1. **Create and configure a build Droplet manually first** to make sure your configuration works.
+You can create a build Droplet with any method, like the [control panel](https://cloud.digitalocean.com/), the [API](https://developers.digitalocean.com/), or command-line tools like [`doctl`](https://github.com/digitalocean/doctl).

 2. **Clean up and validate the build Droplet with the provided scripts**, `cleanup.sh` and `img_check.sh`.
 The scripts will check for and fix potential security concerns and verify that the image will be compatible with Marketplace.

 3. **Take a [snapshot](https://www.digitalocean.com/docs/images/snapshots/) of the build Droplet** after you power it down, then test the resulting image.
 While there are several ways to create an image, we recommend snapshots as the most simple and consistent option.

 4. **Automate your build** for replicable and configurable processes with minimal additional effort.
 We provide some Fabric and Packer templates to get you started.

 5. **Submit your final image** to the Marketplace team for review.

-You can create a build Droplet with any method, like the [control panel](https://cloud.digitalocean.com/), the [API](https://developers.digitalocean.com/), or command-line tools like [`doctl`](https://github.com/digitalocean/doctl).

 ## Image Requirements

-To submit an image to the DigitalOcean Marketplace, the image must be built on a supported Linux distribution and must include some required software packages.
+DigitalOcean Marketplace images must use a supported Linux distribution and must include some required software packages.

 ### Supported Operating Systems

-To maintain compatibility with Marketplace tools and processes, we currently support a limited number of Linux distributions and releases for Marketplace images.
+To maintain compatibility with Marketplace tools and processes, we support a limited number of Linux distributions and releases for Marketplace images.
 These options provide either `deb`- or `rpm`-based packaging and will have security patches and updates for a reasonable time period.

-We support the following OSes:
+We currently support the following OSes:

 - Debian 9 (stretch)
 - Ubuntu 18.04 (LTS)